Employee Retention Strategies

 According to the survey, Salesforce abides by the following:

-Offers a unique ‘Volunteer Time Off‘ scheme, where employees are eligible for seven days fully paid leaves for community volunteering & work.
+• Offers a unique ‘Volunteer Time Off‘ scheme, where employees are eligible for seven days of fully paid leave for community volunteering & work.

 Plenty of companies across the USA are following suit.